batucros/batucros/README.md

   <b>Batuhan Arseven</b>
 </h1>

 Heya!
-I'm Batuhan, a **Biomedical Engineer** currently living in Istanbul, Turkey.
+I'm Batuhan, a **Electrical&Electronics and Biomedical Engineer** currently living in Istanbul, Turkey.
 I'm pursuing my
 <a href="https://boun.edu.tr">MSc at Boğaziçi University</a>,
-working at **Siemens Healthineers**, and building cool medical devices on the side.
+working at **Siemens Healthineers**, and try to do some projects on the side.

 <br>